East Coast Trail Thru-Hike : Freshwater to Witless Bay

 Bear Cove Inn building in Bay Bulls Newfoundland

 After taking a break we started to investigate our options for dinner.
 We soon discovered that two of the three places were closed for the holiday, so we decided to walk down the highway to the Captain's Table in Mobile.
-This turned out to be a 50 minute walk or so, which demonstrates some other difficulties one can encounter when travelling on foot through many small connected communities, where amenities are often scattered among the towns.
+This turned out to be a 50-minute walk or so, which demonstrates some other difficulties one can encounter when travelling on foot through many small connected communities, where amenities are often scattered among the towns.

 Regardless, the walk without backpacks was refreshing, and on the way we found the River of Boats, which was a really cool diorama on someone's property showing the fishing and oil industries in Newfoundland, as well as some of its history.
-It is really nice to see that people still have the talent and creativity and take the time to make such interesting things.
+It is really nice to see that people still have the talent and creativity and take the time to do such interesting things.

 Minature boats scattered across clean blue pond.